pinardy/big-data-kafka-spark/README.md

 1) [First part](https://www.kaggle.com/datasets/vancharmlab/grabai?select=part-00000-e6120af0-10c2-4248-97c4-81baf4304e5c-c000.csv) to be served from a **FastAPI server** in **JSON** format
 2) [Second part](https://www.kaggle.com/datasets/vancharmlab/grabai?select=part-00001-e6120af0-10c2-4248-97c4-81baf4304e5c-c000.csv) to be stored in a **MinIO file server** in **CSV** format

 Download the first part and place it in within the `producer` folder.
+Download the second part and place it within the `data/raw` folder (you will need to create the `raw folder).